fieldtrip/website/reference/ft_dipolesimulation.md

    cfg.dipoleunit = units for dipole amplitude (default nA*m)
    cfg.chanunit   = units for the channel data

+ Optionally, you can modify the leadfields by reducing the rank, i.e. remove the weakest orientation cfg.reducerank    = 'no', or number (default = 3 for EEG, 2 for MEG) cfg.backproject   = 'yes' or 'no',  determines when reducerank is applied whether the
+                       lower rank leadfield is projected back onto the original linear subspace, or not (default = 'yes')

  The volume conduction model of the head should be specified as cfg.headmodel     = structure with volume conduction model, see FT_PREPARE_HEADMODEL